Compensation

 Exam Tip: Gotchas

-• Office rent and furniture are NOT eligible under Section 28(e).
+• Office rent and furniture are NOT eligible under the soft-dollar safe harbor.
 These are the classic wrong answers.
 Research reports and analytical software are eligible.

 Disclosure of Compensation